 Figures on the most recent quarter are provisional.

-The results for the third quarter of 2020 have been added.
+The results for the fourth quarter of 2020 have been added.

 When will new figures be published?

-The results for the fourth quarter of 2020 are expected to be published in mid-January 2021.
+The results for the first quarter of 2021 are expected to be published in mid-April 2021.